rcliao/ng-conf-notes-2018/idea.md

 I need to find someone to ask that knows Angular internal to see if there is any possibility to create Angular component and compile it down to JSP

+## Actions

+* Upgrade internal UI framework to use Angular to build WebComponents
+* Implement jest testing for internal UI framework
+* Add guidelines for using CLI flow to add component
+* Research a way to use Angular to compile component to static file (HTML or JSP) – whether it has a render function or not